 7.1 Company Secretary

 The Board requires that the Company have a Company Secretary.
-Ms. Warisa Warakansai was appointed to serve as a secretary of the Board and the Company Secretary so that Company management would beconducted with the highest efficiency according to the principles of good corporate governance.
-The main duties and responsibilities of the company secretary are as follows:
+Ms. Warisa Warakansai was appointed to serve as a secretary of the Board and the Company Secretary so that the Company’s management would be conducted with the highest efficiency according to the principles of good corporate governance.
+The main duties and responsibilities of the Company Secretary are as follows:

-- To provide advice and support the tasks of the Board of Directors related to laws and regulations.
+- Provide advice and support the tasks of the Board of Directors related to laws and regulations.

-- To ensure the implementation of the principles of good corporate governance and monitor the policies and recommendations of the Board of Directors to be practiced effectively.
+- Ensure the implementation of the principles of good corporate governance and monitor the policies and recommendations of the Board of Directors to be practiced effectively.

-- To be responsible for the preparation and storage of important documents.
+- Be responsible for the preparation and storage of important documents.

-- To regulate the Company, the board of directors and the management team to comply with related laws and regulations.
+- Regulate the Company, the Board of Directors and the Management Team to comply with related laws and regulations.

-- To communicate with shareholders and take care of shareholders appropriately.
+- Communicate with shareholders and take care of shareholders appropriately.

 7.2 Investor Relations

-The Company provides investor relations (Investor Relations) to be responsible for providing and disseminating information on movement of the Company, beneficial for all those involved, includingemployees, shareholders, customers, trade partner, creditors and analysts equally, fairly and thoroughly via diverse communication activities.
+The Company provides investor relations to be responsible for providing and disseminating information on the movement of the Company for the benefit of all those involved.
+This includes employees, shareholders, customers, trade partners, creditors, and analysts equally, fairly and thoroughly via diverse communication activities.

 Contact Information for Investor Relations